WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Methods/forkLogin.md

 ### Single Sign-On

 The `forkLogin()` scripting call does not support Single Sign-On (SSO).
 When running the login scripting call on InDesign Server, SSO is always ignored for SSO enabled application servers.
-In InDesign and InCopy, without specifying the `serverUrl` parameter, the `forkLogin()` scripting call will only work on SSO enabled application servers if the `sso` attribute is set to “false” for the corresponding server definition in WWSettings.xml.
+In InDesign and InCopy, without specifying the `serverUrl` parameter, the `forkLogin()` scripting call will only work on SSO enabled application servers if the `sso` attribute is set to "false" for the corresponding server definition in WWSettings.xml.
-If the `serverUrl` parameter is provided, then the `sso` parameter in the scripting call should be set to “false” to login to an sso enabled Studio Server.
+If the `serverUrl` parameter is provided, then the `sso` parameter in the scripting call should be set to "false" to login to an sso enabled Studio Server.